 DefinitionThis section has been translated automatically.

-The theory of efflorescence is the historically influenced catalogue of terms, the alphabet that must be learned to describe and communicate a skin disease.
-The basic terms of the efflorescence theory (efflorescence or skin bloom) were developed by our dermatological ancestors in the 17th and 18th century from the already existing system of botany.
-Prominent representatives of these generations are Thomas Sydenham (1624-1698) from England, his London countryman Robert Willan (1757-1812) and his student Thomas Bateman (1778-1821) as well as later the members of the Paris School around Baron Jean Louis Alibert (1766-1831) and those of the Vienna School around Ferdinand v.
+The efflorescence theory is the historically coined catalog of terms, the alphabet that must be learned to describe and communicate a disease of the skin.
+The basic terminology of the efflorescence theory (efflorescence or skin bloom) was derived by our dermatological ancestors in the 17th and 18th centuries from the already existing system of botany.
+Prominent representatives of these generations are Thomas Sydenham (1624-1698) from England, his London compatriot Robert Willan (1757-1812) and his student Thomas Bateman (1778-1821) as well as later the members of the Paris School around Baron Jean Louis Alibert (1766-1831) and those of the Vienna School around Ferdinand v.
 Hebra (1816-1880) and his son-in-law Moritz Kaposi (1837-1902).

 History and today

-The recording of efflorescence is then as now purely descriptive.
+The recording of an efflorescence is purely descriptive, then as now.
 Efflorescence in itself says nothing about the nature of the lesion.
-The description of efflorescence is based on apparently simple terms such as primary and secondary chlorescence.
+Efflorescence description relies on seemingly simple terminology such as primary and secondary efflorescences.
 Primary efflorescences are defined as:

-Furthermore, secondary lesions have been defined and described which follow a primary efflorescence such as: scaling, weeping, swelling, crustal formation, atrophy, scars, erosions, ulcers, rhagades, fissures, a poikilodermatic (colourful multiform) skin condition and necroses.
+Furthermore, secondary efflorescences were defined and described, which follow a primary efflorescence, such as: scaling, oozing, swelling, crusting, atrophies, scars, erosions, ulcers, rhagades, fissures, a poikilodermic (colorful multifaceted) skin condition as well as necroses.

-The distinction between primary and secondary chlorescences was undoubtedly introduced for didactic reasons by Ferdinand v.
+The distinction between primary and secondary florescences was undoubtedly introduced for didactic reasons by Ferdinand v.
 Hebra in the century before last.
 This distinction makes little sense from a differential diagnostic point of view.
-Jadassohn saw it this way already in 1930 and Siemens in 1952.
-Jackson writes about this: "Please note, that at no time do I use the terms primary or secondary with regard to descriptive morphological terms.
+This was already the view of Jadassohn in 1930 and Siemens in 1952.
+Jackson writes on this matter: "Please note, that at no time do I use the terms primary or secondary with regard to descriptive morphological terms.
 What is seen is there".

 However, what is seen must also be recognized, processed and evaluated (diagnosed).
-This requires constant, daily morphological training.
-It is an absolute misconception that one only has to have a dermatological atlas at hand, find a suitable image for the clinical picture at hand and the diagnosis is ready.
+This requires a perpetual, daily, morphological training.
+It is an absolute misconception that one only has to have a dermatological atlas at hand, find a suitable illustration for the clinical picture at hand and the diagnosis is ready.
 Such a striking way of thinking contradicts any clinical experience.
-Knowledge, morphological comprehension, experience and imagination are the prerequisites for a good dermatological diagnosis.
-It is necessary to recognize colors and surface structures of efflorescences and to evaluate their morphological variability, consistency and interrelation.
-And finally, the leading symptoms have to be worked out from the clinical picture and characterized.
-Only then does the actual, often laborious path to diagnosis begin.
+Knowledge, morphological perception, experience and imagination are the prerequisites for a good dermatological diagnosis.
+It is necessary to recognize colors and surface structures of efflorescences as well as to evaluate their morphological variability, their consistency and their interrelation.
+And finally, it is necessary to work out the leading symptoms from the clinical picture and to characterize them.
+Only then does the actual, often arduous path to diagnosis begin.

-To find a diagnosis, a very easy to grasp description of the findings is sufficient which is based on the following terms:
+For the diagnosis, a very simple description of the findings is sufficient, which is based on the following terms:

-1. spots (colour changes of any kind); large spots are also called patches
+1. spots (color changes of any kind); large spots are also called patches

 - solid elevations and